AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 A C++ compiler is permitted (but **not** required!) to diagnose errors at the time the template is parsed when all of the instantiations of the template would produce that error.
-Let’s expand on the `f(x)` example from the previous section to explore this further:
+Let's expand on the `f(x)` example from the previous section to explore this further:
 ```c++
 void f() {}